Young Girls: Composition and lyrics

 "Young Girls" is a "woeful" midtempo pop ballad.
 The "pop anthem" is also influenced by a groove from Mars's debut studio album, noticeable on the backing vocals, and it contains elements of "the shaded earnestness" found in "It Will Rain".
 According to the sheet music, the song is composed in the key of A major with a time signature in common time, and a moderate groove of 125 beats per minute.
-Mars's vocals range spans from the low note of F4 to the high note C6.

 The song opens with "methodical strings" mixed with "quadruplets, floppy and fuzz wind in the opening bars", along with synths and a piano as Mars's vocal delivery "soars".
 The music progresses with a "thumping martial beat" on the percussion of the "heavy drums", reminding "Phil Spector –esque tom-toms", and they "counterpoint to the ascendant melody" with "bits of electro" fading in the background.
 The chorus would fit in a "60's girl group" due to the join forces of Mars's "retro crooner sensibilities with modern sonic flourishes".
 Carl Williot of Idolator noted that the "delicate but dynamic production" on "Young Girls" is reminiscent of Lana Del Rey.

 The lyrics to "Young Girls" follow the verse–pre-chorus–chorus pattern.
 It begins with the singer "dumbly" trying to get noticed by "these bright-eyed honeys", since he can't help to fall for their "dubious charms", despite "recognizing [the] sin while indulging in it".
 The song's lyrics are in the same vein as Gary Puckett & The Union Gap's "Young Girl" and The Knack's "My Sharona" as pointed out by HitFix's Melinda Newman.
 She added, the lyrics are "sweet" and tortuous as he sings "Oh, I still dream of a simple life/ Boy meets girl/ makes her his wife/ But love don't exist when you live like this...
 All these roads steer me wrong/ But I still drive them all night long/ all night long".
 There is a sentiment of "lament" in the song, "Oh you young wild girls/ You'll be the death of me".